a-guess-at-the-riddle/gaias-garden/gaias-garden/clip-list.md

 Still images of interest (Paintings & Illustrations...)
 (also resolution/size issues?)
-- tree diagram from M. Pageaeu's *The Languge of Creation*
+- tree diagram from M. Pageaeu's *The Languge of Creation* (maybe another animation?)
 -